Gregorh98/Gregorh98.github.io/README.md

 ## Halloween Invites 2024

 This project is digital invites for my 2024 Halloween party.
-Invites are created using a template file (invite.html) and some javascript to combine add the user-specific parts.
+Invites are created using a template file (invite.html) and some javascript to add the user-specific parts.

 All in attendance received a black envelope in the post.
 Inside was a card with a ghost drawing on it, and an embedded